-Following last year’s public service focused review, VPSC will now look at executive workforce employment and remuneration arrangements in more than 200 public entities.
-This includes consulting with sector CEOs and senior executives, seeking their opinions and input.
+Following the 2016 public service focused review, VPSC was asked to look at executive workforce employment and remuneration arrangements in more than 200 public entities.

-The reviews will be broken down by industry segment, resulting in 8 groupings:
+The reviews were broken down by industry segment, resulting in 8 groupings:

 - public healthcare